oleo2003/group_5_repo/group_project/biologist_1.md

 - Uses common prediction models and is meant to be for beginners so might be easier to implement
 - This paper is a tutorial paper, it takes data from a study that is cited in the paper
 - The data provides is preprocessed
+- Most of the notebooks ran successfully
+- Some minor issues regarding out-dates versions of library features
+- Could not get the 5th and 6th notebook to run but it seemed more like an  issue with using Google Drive than with the code

 --